-Contact Us
+Contact

-Contact Us
+Contact

 Considering how busy most people are these days, it comes as no surprise to learn that we take an average of 5,000 to 6,000 steps every day.
-This places a tremendous amount of stress and strain on the feet, heels and ankles, making it vital to select shoes that address your lifestyle and the unique physical attributes of your feet.
+This places a tremendous amount of stress and strain on the feet, heels, and ankles, making it vital to select shoes that address your lifestyle and the unique physical attributes of your feet.
 This is especially true for people who spend the better part of their day standing and walking.

 If you suspect that your shoes may be the cause of unexplained pain or discomfort, here are a few things to consider when choosing shoes: